Postgraduate Certificate in Education Secondary Initial Teacher Education Mathematics with QTS

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
-If changes to your course are approved we will inform you.
+If changes to your course are approved, we will inform you.

 Learning and Teaching

 We recognise that embarking on a new course of study can sometimes be quite a challenging undertaking.
-Students have three main sources of support and information from the University during the course: firstly there is the Group Tutor in their subject area, secondly each student is allocated a Personal Tutor and thirdly any student can get support on a range of issues from the Department Student Adviser.
+You will have support from a number of staff in the university including your group tutor.
+You will also have a personal tutor from your 11-16 specialism.
+Additionally, any student can get support on a range of issues from a Department Student Adviser.

-For more detail see our full glossary of assessment terms.
+See our full glossary of assessment terms.

 Careers / Further study

 PGCE programmes include 60 credits assessed at Masters level.